kalliste/seL4-c89/PRISTINE-AND-PRECONFIGURED-PLAN.md

 - The diff is very large (for example `sysdeps/` alone contributes more than 1,500 paths), so any restructuring must be broken down into small, reviewable commits.

 ## Reorganization goals
-- Restore an untouched copy of the original source tree so it lives under a new `pristine/` directory.
+- Restore an untouched copy of the original source tree so it lives under a new `pristine/` directory, and do not duplicate those sources anywhere else in the repository root.
-- Keep all build products, generated headers, helper scripts, and other convenience changes in `preconfigured/`.
+- Keep all build products, generated headers, helper scripts, and other convenience changes in `preconfigured/`, with any files required to build the preconfigured view copied into that directory rather than referencing paths outside it.
-- Ensure the repository root only contains shared metadata (licenses, top-level READMEs, planning documents, etc.) plus the two primary directories (`pristine/` and `preconfigured/`).
+- Ensure the repository root only contains shared metadata (licenses, top-level READMEs, planning documents, etc.) plus the two primary directories (`pristine/` and `preconfigured/`), keeping the root otherwise empty of standalone source files.
 - Make every adjustment in commits that are small enough for ChatGPT Codex limits (aim for well under ~200 files per commit and avoid huge blobs whenever possible).

 ## Step-by-step plan (commit-sized tasks)